BANGLADESH-BD-TEMP/C-SDDos/README.md

 [My Telegram Account](https://t.me/Not_found_404_not_responding)

-DDOS strong tool to stop servers and sites
+A powerful DDos tool to make down Israeli websites.
+This tool Owner CYBER SORCERER